astrotaca/astrotaca.github.io/_tabs/store.md

 If you're not sure if it'll fit, want to know more, or have any questions, [send me an email](mailto:tacavonius@gmail.com).
 Always happy to chat.
 If the link doesn’t open your email client, you can manually send an email to **tacavonius@gmail.com**.

+---

+### Frequently Asked Questions (FAQ)

+**Q: Will the flap panel work with scopes other than the ZWO FF65 APO and ASKAR 65PHQ?**
+A: Currently, the flap panel is only compatible with the ZWO FF65 APO and ASKAR 65PHQ scopes.
+However, we may expand compatibility in future versions.

+**Q: How do I install the flap panel on my telescope?**
+A: The flap panel mounts directly to the telescope, following an easy setup process.
+You can refer to the included instructions for step-by-step installation details.

+**Q: Does the flap panel require any special maintenance?**
+A: No special maintenance is required, but we recommend keeping the panel clean and free of debris to ensure optimal performance.

+**Q: Can I control the flat panel remotely?**
+A: Yes!
+The flap panel follows a fully automated sequence, allowing you to control it remotely without needing to manually adjust it.

+**Q: What kind of feedback are you looking for from testers?**
+A: Testers are asked to provide feedback on the panel’s performance, usability, and any issues they encounter during use.
+We also appreciate photos of your setup for promotional purposes!

+**Q: Is the "Early Bird Offer" price the final price?**
+A: No, the early bird offer is a discounted price for testers only.
+After this phase, the price will go up to cover markup and retail costs.

+---

+Feel free to reach out if you have any other questions!